kaveripandey/kaveripandey/README.md

 ### Hi, nice to see you 😀
-🔭 I’m currently working on AWS.
+🔭 I’m currently working as a Programmer Analyst in Cognizant.

-🌱 I’m currently learning about various Cloud platforms.
+🌱 I’m currently learning about Java and various Cloud platforms.

 👯 I’m looking to collaborate on AWS projects.